Preparations

 The next day, waiting for the weather to improve, the first walk was planned to Loch Eireagoraidh, a little east of Mallaig.
 We parked the car at the Glasnacardoch Hotel, one kilometer south of Mallaig and walked through the swamp to Loch an Nostarie

-Flooded Scottish stepping stone crossing
+Flooded stepping stones

 Loch Nostarie and Rhum in the distance